googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 `swift run FuzzILTool --liftToFuzzIL path/to/program.protobuf`

-An imaginary FuzzIL sample might look like this
+FuzzIL strives to be mostly self-explanatory.
+For example, an imaginary FuzzIL sample might look like this

 ```
 v0 <- BeginPlainFunctionDefinition -> v1, v2, v3